-For patients who’ve suffered tooth loss, dentists often recommend replacing them with an appropriate number of dental implants.
+For patients who’ve suffered tooth loss, there are many benefits to dental implants.
+Dentists often recommend replacing lost teeth with an appropriate number of dental implants.
 One of the most significant reasons why is because implant posts are the only way to replace the roots of your lost teeth, which used to rest within your jawbone.
 By doing so, dental implants come closer than any other dental prosthesis to mimicking your healthy, natural tooth structure.
 Along with significantly improved support for your dental crown, bridge, or denture, this also means dental implants can provide a plethora of other benefits, especially when it comes to the comfort and support of your replacement teeth.

 No need to modify healthy teeth.

 Traditionally, replacing a lost tooth meant having a dental bridge custom designed and placed to fill the gap in your smile.
 Though durable and highly lifelike in appearance, a bridge relies on the support of the healthy teeth that remain closest to the gap.
 To support it, the teeth must be modified to accommodate the crowns on either side of the replacement tooth.
 However, with a dental implant, your dentist can place a lifelike crown on top of the prosthetic root, eliminating the need to alter more of your healthy tooth structure.